ta6hbe/wordcounter/README.md

 ## How to launch

-I have added a `Dockerfile allong with a `docker-compose.yml` configuration, to build a fully self contained image and launch locally on a computer with Docker installed.
+I have added a `Dockerfile` along with a `docker-compose.yml` configuration, to build a fully self-contained image and launch locally on a computer with Docker installed.

 If that is not feasible, fear not!.